 Inclusive tech enables:

-7. Accessibility is an investment in the future.
+7. Accessibility is a Strategic Investment in the Future

 Accessible products often: